Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         title: Local Executive Board
         text: The American Federation of Musicians has been an important part of MARY KENNEY's life since she first joined in 1978.
-She is a free lance cellist and member of both the Opera and Ballet Orchestras, joining the Union Board in 1998.She has actively participated in orchestra players committees, ROPA, CBA negotiations, modernizing our building and most recently, efforts of the Solidarity Team and Organizing Task Force.
-Through it all - management lockouts, picket lines, CBA negotiations, long fought for gains in pay and working conditions and some amazing performance opportunities, she has remained committed to our shared objectives.
+She is a free lance cellist and member of both the Atlanta Opera and Atlanta Ballet Orchestras, joining the Union Board in 1998.
+She has actively participated in orchestra players committees, ROPA, CBA negotiations, modernizing our union building and most recently, efforts of the Solidarity Team and Organizing Task Force.
+Through it all - management lockouts, picket lines, CBA negotiations, long fought for gains in pay and working conditions and some amazing performance opportunities, Mary has remained committed to our Local's shared objectives.
         image: /assets/mary-kenney.jpg
         alt_text: Mary Kenney
-      - name: Linda Cherniavsky
-        title: Local Executive Board
-        text: >
-          Linda Cherniavsky, a native of Atlanta, attended Northwestern University, and the University of Georgia before earning her Bachelor and Master of Science in Music Education degrees from the University of Illinois at Urbana - Champaign.
-She pursued additional musical study at the Aspen Music Festival and studied conducting with Sergiu Celibidache, former General Music Director of the Munich Philharmonic.
-          She has earned a Level 1 Endorsement Certificate from the Paul Rolland String Pedagogy Society.

-          Mrs. Cherniavsky’s career has spanned a variety of professional settings in education, leadership, and performance.
-She has taught at Community Consolidated School District 21 in Wheeling, IL, the Fulton County Public Schools, and The Westminster Schools, as well as the Georgia Academy of Music.
-During her 34 year tenure at Westminster, she taught Lower, Middle, and Upper Schools Orchestras.
-Additionally, she worked as Department Chair for two terms and was Director of Performing Arts until her retirement.
-She has also been Secretary and President of the Georgia Chapter of the American String Teachers Association.
-As a professional violinist, Mrs. Cherniavsky has performed with the Atlanta Ballet Orchestra, the Atlanta Chamber Orchestra, the Atlanta Opera Orchestra, and the Atlanta Pops Orchestra.

-          Mrs. Cherniavsky maintains memberships in the American Federation of Musicians Local 148-462 where she serves on the Local Executive Board, the American String Teachers Association where she is a member of the Emeritus and K12 committees and the National Foundation for Music Education.
-She continues to serve as adjudicator, clinician, guest conductor, and mentor at the local, state, and national levels.
-        image: /assets/fbp_l.cherniavsky_5433_5x7_300_23.1117-0813-2.png
-        alt_text: Linda Cherniavsky
 ---